Skip to main content

 The Therapy Session

-Therapy sessions are typically held weekly or bi-weekly.
-Clients share personal feelings and thoughts in an open and supportive environment.
+Therapy sessions are typically held weekly or bi-weekly, providing clients with a regular, structured opportunity to share their feelings and thoughts in an open and supportive environment.
+This consistent schedule helps build a therapeutic relationship and allows for continuous progress.

 The Counselling Session